 Sangiovese is a good choice for meaty appetizers or charcuterie.
 Make an Italian charcuterie board with some of the following:

 Like other dry red wines, Sangiovese is not the best choice for spicy food.
-If you want to drink your bottle of Sangiovese with Indian food or other spicy food, we suggest you choose a mildy spicy dish.
+If you want to drink your bottle of Sangiovese with Indian food or other spicy foods, we suggest you choose a mildy spicy dish.
 If the dish is too strong, the wine will taste very dry.

-Enjoy your Sangiovese wine with your food!
+Enjoy Sangiovese with your food!